Deep-Symmetry/beat-link-trigger/README.md

 ## Usage

-Download the latest disk image (`.dmg`) installer for the Mac, or executable `beat-link-trigger.jar` file for other platforms, from the [releases](https://github.com/Deep-Symmetry/beat-link-trigger/releases) page and double-click it to run it.
+Download the latest disk image (`.dmg`) installer for the Mac, `.msi` installer for 64-bit Windows, or executable `.jar` file for other platforms, from the [releases](https://github.com/Deep-Symmetry/beat-link-trigger/releases) page and double-click it to run it.
 If that doesn&rsquo;t work, [see below](#startup-issues).